-Whether you enjoy drinking fresh orange juice or using it in a recipe like Spicy Orange Shrimp, learn how to remove the stains from clothes.
+Whether you enjoy drinking fresh orange juice or using it in a recipe, a stain is never welcome.

 Fresh orange juice seldom leaves a much of a stain on fabric right away but some concentrates and orange flavored drinks contain extra dye.
 It is also a bad idea to leave the fresh juice stain on clothing for too long.
 Orange juice contains citric acid which acts as a bleaching agent, especially when exposed to sunlight.

 How to Remove Orange Juice Stains from Washable Clothes and Linens

 Orange juice stains appear on fabrics because of tannin, a plant component that often shows as a color in the the fruit.
 Immediately blot the juice spill from the fabric with a clean white cloth or paper towels.

 Fresh stains can usually be removed by simply washing the garment or table linens with a high quality detergent (Tide and Persil are highly rated and considered heavy-duty) in the hottest water recommended for the fabric on the care label.